Baldwin III of Jerusalem: Childhood

 Baldwin was born in the first half of 1130, or in August at the latest.
 His mother, Melisende, was the eldest daughter and designated heir of King Baldwin II of Jerusalem.
 His father, Fulk, had been the count of Anjou until he left France to marry Melisende.
 Fulk had grown children from his first marriage in France, including Geoffrey, who succeeded him as count of Anjou.
 At the time of his birth, Baldwin's parents held the cities of Acre and Tyre.

 The Kingdom of Jerusalem was one of four crusader states established in the Levant by the Franks, the Latin Christians who conquered the region from its Muslim rulers during the First Crusade in 1098–99.
-The other states were dependent on the kingdom to a varying degree: Baldwin I established a suzerainty over the counties of Edessa and Tripoli, while Baldwin II was invited by the nobles of the Principality of Antioch to take up rule in the name of their princess, Constance, the daughter of Baldwin II's daughter Princess Alice and the fallen Prince Bohemond II.
+The other states were dependent on the kingdom to a varying degree: Baldwin I established suzerainty over the counties of Edessa and Tripoli, while Baldwin II was invited by the nobles of the Principality of Antioch to take up rule in the name of his granddaughter, Princess Constance, after her father Bohemond II was killed in battle.

 On his deathbed, Baldwin II conferred the kingdom on Fulk, Melisende, and Baldwin III.

 In August 1131, King Baldwin II fell ill.
-He summoned Melisende, Fulk, and the little Baldwin to the house of the Latin patriarch of Jerusalem, and proceeded to confer the kingdom on the three of them.
-He died on 21 August; Fulk and Melisende were crowned on 14 September.
+He summoned the young Baldwin and his parents to the house of the Latin patriarch of Jerusalem, and proceeded to confer the kingdom on the three of them.
+He died on 21 August; Baldwin's parents were crowned on 14 September.
 Fulk too was invited by the Antiochene nobles to rule in Constance's name, and he in turn invited Raymond of Poitiers to marry Constance and take up the government of the principality.
-At this time, in the early 1130s, Baldwin's parents became estranged because of Fulk's attempts to exclude Melisende from power; they had reconciled by 1135, when Baldwin's brother Amalric, was born.
+At this time, in the early 1130s, Baldwin's parents became estranged because of Fulk's attempts to exclude Melisende from power; they had reconciled by 1135, when Baldwin's brother, Amalric, was born.
 They started associating Baldwin in their acts in 1138, but chose not to have him crowned.
 According to the chronicler William of Tyre, Baldwin was curious, well-educated, and exceptionally intelligent.
 He became pious and well-versed in history and law.